 I know that I have contributed when someone has gotten exactly what they need to do the best that they can [at their job].
 The funny part is throughout this entire process, people always say, "Oh, you talk too much.
 You're so friendly."
 Actually I'm very introverted, I am a lifelong stutterer.
 I have always been the kind of person that wants to fix problems instead of talk about them.

 When I joined the International Association of Administrative Professionals 15 years ago, I immediately fell in love with the organization.
 It was like, "Okay, I found my people."
 They were administrative professional at all different walks of life, stages of their profession, and it was just very interesting.
-I decided that I was going to be more than just a member; I was going to actually part of the association.
+I decided that I was going to be more than just a member; I was going to actually be part of the association.
 It pushed me out of my comfort zone.
 I had to learn to speak in public.
 It's been very beneficial, so I am proud of what I do, what I have accomplished, and what I still have yet to do.

 Lam: There's the old saying that secretaries really run an office.
 Do you think that's true because they are the ones that make things happen in a way?